JS4-14/Cybersecurity-Portfolio/SOC-Portfolio/investigations/PowerShell.md

 **Reason:**

-There was a registry run key modified but no privilege level was confirmed and nothing about processes execution menntioned, hence my confidence level remains medium.
+There was a registry run key modified but no privilege level was confirmed and nothing about processes execution mentioned, hence my confidence level remains medium.
 The only evidence indicating it could be malicious is the timing of events, the registry key was modified a few minutes after a network connection was established and powershell was spawned hence the chain of events can indicate malicious intent.

 ---